brainlid/wbs_markdown/examples/wbs.rails-commerce.md

 # Rails e-Commerce Sample

 Example of an existing simple Rails e-Commerce monolith.
 This includes an example of a detailed breakdown of a single small feature.

-## Filters

-filter {#display-filter default="show-all"}

 ## Stories